zeljkoprsa/waterlee-boilerplate/readme.md

 - OOCSS SASS implemented (http://compass-style.org/)
 - Local XML for layout overrides
 - Implemented classes that adhere to foundation docs
+- **NEW**: Foundation now uses bower for easy updating from the command line

 ##What's next: